New York Personal Injury Attorneys

 Semi-trucks generally must travel at 55 mph or less, depending on the roadway conditions.
 This is 10 miles per hour below what most highways in the U.S. have posted for noncommercial vehicles.

-If you or a loved on has been involved in a truck accident cause by negligence on behalf of a driver or the trucking company, contact Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
+If you or a loved on has been involved in a truck accident cause by negligence on behalf of a driver or the trucking company, contact the New York City personal injury lawyers at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
 Our skilled truck accident lawyer will evaluate your case for free.
 Call us at (212) 732-9000 or request a consultation online.